For more than half a century, he’s the most recognized and talked-about citizen in his hometown of Campbellton, New Brunswick.

 Bobby Steeves was guilty of the crime of being different.
 He was — what we jokingly referred to in the day — a queer.
 Homo.
 We could easily toss in another 10 or 20 descriptors, including ‘easy target.’

 When I turned 18, I pulled out of Campbellton with a suitcase of new clothes and old memories, mostly good ones.
-However, I could never delete from that hard drive on my shoulders the beating Bobby Steeves took that day.
+However, I could never delete from that hard drive on my shoulders the hammering Bobby Steeves took that day.
 I tried to make sense of it but couldn’t.

 The months and years would morph into a decade before I finally ‘worked out’ who Bobby really was.
 He was gay.
 He wasn’t heterosexual, like me.
 Like most of us.
 That was strike one.
 Bobby was also simple.
 Strike two.
 Boom.